 If you've never played in a pinball tournament this is a fun and easy way to give it a try.
 We’re keeping this tournament relaxed and social because that's what Pin-a-Go-Go is all about.
-Entry is just $5 and all proceeds after expenses will be donated to local youth charities.
+Entry is just $10 ($5 for the kids tournament) and all proceeds will be donated to the Pacific Pinball Museum.

 Who can play?

 Any Pin-a-Go-Go attendee can enter.
 There will be awards for Open, Novice and Kids.
 If your kid is a whiz kid s/he can also enter Open/Novice division.

 Trophies and prizes will be awarded to:

 - Top 4 Novice players

 - Top 4 Kids (13 years and younger)

 How long does it take?
 Will I have to miss the rest of the show?